-Medicare in Pittsburgh also provides coverage for individuals with special needs and chronic diseases under Medicare Advantage Plans.
-Special Needs plans aren’t available in every region.
+Medicare in Pittsburgh also provides coverage for individuals with special needs and chronic diseases under Medicare Advantage plans.
+Special Needs plans aren’t available in every area of Pittsburgh, Pennsylvania.

 Patients can choose a UPMC (HMO) plan, which offers dual eligibility and has a zero-dollar premium.
 The MOOP rate is $3,400.
 Vista Health (HMO) is very affordable, with no monthly premium and a $3,400 MOOP.
 Humana (Local PPO) is a dual eligibility plan with a $0 premium and $3,450 MOOP.

 In Pittsburgh, PA, jurisdiction L processes Medicare Parts A and B.

 Which Medigap plans are no longer available in Pittsburgh, Pennsylvania?